 The alcohol is not for us the makers to celebrate but together with vinegar they help dissolve the thick molasses more easily – especially in cold weather when molasses tends to turn thick.
 This is so it's easier to mix them in the solution later on.

-You can also use boiling water for de-thickening.
+You can also use boiling water to de-thicken the molasses.
 If you use boiling water, let the solution cool down a bit before adding EM.
 If the molasses is not too thick, lukewarm water is also ok.

 To ward off unwanted flies, bugs or fungi you can use these common and readily available herbs: